QBeukelman/UvA-Recommender-Systems/nearest_neighbour_algorythm/README.md

 - **Memory-based methods (neighborhood-based collaborative filtering):**
 Predict the ratings of user-item combinations based on their neighborhoods, which can be defined in one of two ways:

-	- User-based: Ratings of like-minded users are used to make recommendations for target user.
+	- User-based: Similar users' ratings are used to make recommendations for a target user A. Predicted ratings of A are computed as the weighted average values of peer group ratings for each item.
-	- Item-based: Similar items to target item are used to predict user's rating.
+	- Item-based: To make recommendations for an item, the first step is to determine a set of similar items.
+The ratings of a particular user for the items in the set are determined.
+The weighted average of these ratings is used to predict the rating of the user for the item.

 	Advantages of memory-based methods: Simple to implement and resulting recommendations are easy to explain.
 Disadvantages of memory-based methods: Do not work well with sparse matrices and lack full coverage of rating predictions.